-Civil Marriage: History of Civil Marriage and Religious Civil Marriage
+Civil Marriage: History of Civil Marriages & Religious Civil Marriages in Pakistan

-Civil Marriage-History of Civil Marriage & Religious Civil Marriage in Pakistan: Normally, civil marriage has no relation to religion but a civil marriage in Pakistan, has a close relation with religion.
-According to cambridge dictionary, a legally recognized marriage that takes place without a religious ceremony.
+Civil Marriage-What is it?
+History of Civil Marriage & Religious Civil Marriage in Pakistan is described here.
+Civil marriage in other parts of world has no relation to religion but a civil marriage in Pakistan, has a close relationship with religion.
+According to the Cambridge dictionary, a legally recognized marriage takes place without a religious ceremony.

 Civil marriage has had a fluid meaning throughout history.
 Practically speaking, it’s defined as a legal status created by the state, but in other cases, it’s also regarded as a religious union.